EBoespflug/discord-file-system/README.md

 This repository contains a Discord bot for uploading & downloading files stored in a Discord channel using attachments and chained list of messages.
 This allows to virtually unlimited storage.

 **This code has been created for research purpose only.
-Using this code for actually storing data inside discord servers could get you into legal troubles and is probably against the terms of use.
+Using this code for actually storing data inside discord servers could get you into legal troubles and is probably against the terms of use.**
-**

 ## Usage

 At first, you will need to create a discord bot and add it to your server ([https://discord.com/developers/applications](here)).

 Install [https://nodejs.org/](node.js) and go to the `bot/` directory containing the node.js files and install dependencies.
-And create the `/tmp/dfs/` folder (hardcoded in `main.js`):
+Create the `/tmp/dfs/` folder (hardcoded in `main.js`):

 ```
 :~/dfs/# cd bot/